 NOVA Core

-For the highest demands – even in frost and continuous operation.
+For the highest demands – even in freezing conditions and continuous operation.

 - Capacities: 100–480 Ah

-- Integrated heating mat – chargeable down to –30 °C
+- Integrated heating mat – rechargeable down to -30 °C

 - Up to 6,000 cycles

-- Expandable & interconnectable (up to 4 units in parallel/serial)
+- Expandable & interconnectable (up to 4 units in parallel/series)

 - App-enabled, BMS with Bluetooth